 These 7 State Parks Around Tennessee Are The Perfect Spots To Camp This Summer

+When it comes to things to do outside in Tennessee, parks aren’t your only option.
 If you’re looking for another fun way to marry the wilderness to everyday life, this waterfront restaurant is a dream come true!